 A significant portion of Facebook's revenue is already tied to advertising on its own Web site and to its services, but with the Audience Network, ads will be displayed on non-Facebook Web sites.
-By doing this, the social is going up against other companies that are also trying to enter the advertising space.
+By doing this, the social network is going up against other companies that are also trying to enter the mobile advertising space.

 Developers and companies have a lot to gain from the new ad network, especially when combined with advances in Facebook's developer tools service.
 A handful of upgrades have been made to developer tools, all of which should facilitate a steady release of new applications.